GameServerManagers/LinuxGSM-Docs/On-Boot.md

 ## Using rc.local

 Add a command in to the rc.local file.
-That works with most distro.
+That works with most distros.

 Example (as root; replace "username" and "gameserver" accordingly):
 ````bash